 Sharon Da Silva wakes up every night screaming about "silent hill".
-Pursued by a police officer suspicious of her motives and swerving to avoid a child her adoptive mother crashes the car knocking herself unconscious.
-When Rose Da Silva awakens to find her child is missing, she searches the fog and ash blanketed town for her beloved daughter.
+Pursued by a police officer suspicious of her motives and swerving to avoid another child her adoptive mother crashes the car knocking herself unconscious.
+When Rose Da Silva awakens to find her adopted child is missing, she searches the fog and ash blanketed town for her beloved daughter.
 Written by

 Rose Da Silva:

 Sharon!
 She's not here!
 Oh, God.
 Christopher, can you see anything?
 Sharon!
 Sharon!